Misk77/quickStart-GithubActions-test-2/README.md

 ❯ mkdir -p .github/workflows && $_
 ❯ vim demo.yaml
+Add the:
+name:
+triggger on event
+jobs:
+  nameOfJob
+    Which env to run inside
+    steps, actions to do

+run = command inside the environment uses = use a actions (module).

 ❯ git add .
 ❯ git commit -m "start github action"